winduum/winduum/README.md

 It's a mix of words **Tailwind** _(Popular CSS utility framework)_ and **Tuum** _(Estonian word for "core")_.<br>

+Essentially provides ways to leverage use of **CSS properties** as much possible and do more in CSS.
+Because we ❤️ CSS and this is a small modest CSS framework.

-Winduum approach to **Tailwind** is little different.
+Its approach to **TailwindCSS** is little different.
 It encourages to write components in CSS or other (pre/post)-processors.
-And to use TailwindCSS only for utility classes to enhance the components.
-It also leverages the use of CSS properties as much possible.
+And to use utility classes to enhance the components.

+As a CSS framework it provides only basic UI components.
+You can extend them with your own components or only use [TailwindCSS plugin](https://winduum.dev/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.